-The Fitzpatrics say they have long been supporters of LGBTQ rights and regularly attend like the in downtown Cincinnati.
+The Fitzpatrics say they have long been supporters of LGBTQ rights and regularly attend events like the pride parade in downtown Cincinnati.
 They believe in supporting all those who face persecution because of their gender identity, skin color, religion, or sexual orientation.

 The Fitzpatric family